Kids of the Wild is one woman, a child, a dog (and sometimes a husband) taking walks in the wild one mini adventure at a time.

 Hi, I’m Lucy, Wild Mum and lover of all things outdoors.
 My passions are many but my absolute love-drugs are my daughter, nature, walking and writing; the inspirations for this blog.

-My vision for Kids of the Wild is threefold: –
+My vision for Kids of the Wild as a resource for parents and kids is threefold: –

 WILDLIFE, ADVENTURE, TRANSFORMATION